 - What hand hygiene and other infection control programs are in place?

-- How does the hospital minimize the risk of hospital acquired infections, such as MRSA?
+- How does the hospital minimize the risk of hospital acquired infections, such as sepsis and MRSA?

 - What are the infection rates for this procedure for you and for this hospital/surgical center?